Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Parameter Estimation

 Evidently, there is no access to the true values of our measurements to accurately estimate $\varkappa$ and $\sigma$.
-However, after each computation of position estimates by the algorithm, it is possible to compute estimated distances, angles and velocities which can be used as the "true value".
-So, exact values of $\varkappa$ and $\sigma$ are not to be expected but if the position estimates are close to the true ones, then a similar value should be obtained.
-However, note that these two estimators influence each other and poor estimates in one will affect the other.
+However, after each computation of position estimates by the algorithm, it is possible to compute estimated distances, angles and velocities which can be used as "true values".
+So, exact values of $\varkappa$ and $\sigma$ are not to be expected, but if the position estimates are close to the true ones, then reasonable approximations should be obtained.
+However, {note that we rely on our position estimates to estimate the distribution parameters and subsequently rely on the estimated parameters to compute the estimated positions.
+So, a poor estimated value on either counterpart could affect both estimation procedures (see \hbox{Section~\ref{sec:simulation}}).}

 Denoting by $\hat{x}$ the value obtained from our position estimation, it is possible to compute the resulting distances and bearings as